-The Isotope Development and Production for Research and Applications subprogram supports the production, distribution, and development of production techniques for radioactive and enriched isotopes in short supply and critical to the Nation.
+The Isotope Development and Production for Research and Applications subprogram (DOE Isotope Program) supports the production, distribution, and development of production techniques for radioactive and stable isotopes in short supply and critical to the Nation.
 Isotopes are commodities of strategic importance for the Nation that are essential for energy exploration and innovation, medical applications, national security, and basic research.
-An important goal of the program is to make key isotopes more readily available to meet U.S. needs.
-To achieve this goal, the program provides facilities and capabilities for the production of research and commercial stable and radioactive isotopes, scientific and technical staff associated with general isotope research and production, and a supply of critical isotopes.
-Isotopes are made available by using the Department's unique facilities, the Brookhaven Linear Isotope Producer (BLIP) at BNL and the Isotope Production Facility (IPF) at LANL, of which the subprogram has stewardship responsibilities.
-The Program also coordinates and supports isotope production at a suite of university, national laboratory, and commercial accelerator and reactor facilities throughout the Nation to promote a reliable supply of domestic isotopes.
-Topics of interest include research to develop new or improved production or separation techniques for high priority isotopes in short supply.
-Examples for planned research include the need for positron-emitting radionuclides to support the rapidly growing area of medical imaging using positron emission tomography (PET), development of isotopes that support medical research used to diagnose and treat diseases, development of production methods for alpha-emitting radionuclides that exhibit great potential in disease treatment, development and use of research isotopes for various biomedical applications, development of stable isotope enrichment technologies, and the need for alternative isotope supplies for national security applications and advanced power sources.
-One of the high priorities is to conduct R&D aimed at re-establishing a domestic capability for stable isotope enrichment in the U.S. All R&D activities are peer reviewed.
-Another high priority is to provide opportunities for workforce development in the areas of nuclear chemistry and radiochemistry.
+The goal of the program is to make key isotopes more readily available to meet U.S. needs.
+To achieve this goal, the program incorporates all capabilities, including facilities and technical staff, required for supply chain management of critically important isotopes.
+The subprogram also supports R&D efforts associated with developing new and more cost-effective and efficient production and processing techniques, and the production of isotopes needed for research purposes.
+Isotopes are produced at the Department's unique facilities, the Brookhaven Linear Isotope Producer (BLIP) at BNL and the Isotope Production Facility (IPF) at LANL, of which the subprogram has stewardship responsibilities.
+The Program also supports isotope production and basic research at a suite of university accelerator and reactor facilities throughout the Nation to promote a reliable supply of domestic isotopes.
+Examples of isotope research required to meet national needs include positron-emitting radionuclides to support the rapidly growing area of medical imaging using positron emission tomography (PET), isotopes supporting medical research used to diagnose and treat diseases spread through acts of bioterrorism, research isotopes for various scientific and biomedical applications, enriched stable isotopes, and alternative isotope supplies for national security applications and advanced power sources.
+One of the high priorities is to conduct R&D aimed at re-establishing a U.S. capability for enriched stable isotope production.
+Another high priority is a long-term research effort to produce Ac-225, an isotope that shows great promise in the treatment of diffuse cancers and infections if it can be produced in sufficient quantity and quality.
+Isotope Program research also provides training opportunities for workforce development in the areas of nuclear chemistry and radiochemistry.
 These disciplines are essential to the long-term health of the fields of radioisotope production and applications.

-Subprogram Contact: Dennis Phillips, (301) 903-7866, dennis.phillips@science.doe.gov
+Subprogram Contact: Dennis Phillips, (301) 903-7866, dennis.phillips@science.doe.gov Website: http://science.energy.gov/np/research/

-Website: http://science.energy.gov/np/research/